bskrobich/PasswordManager/README.md

 # Password Manager (C++)
+**My first-year semester project**.
 This project is a simple password manager designed to securely store and manage passwords.
 The password manager allows users to store passwords in an encrypted manner and provides access to them through a single master password.

 ## Features
 1. **Password Storage**: The manager allows users to securely store their passwords.
 Passwords are encrypted and protected by a master password.